 Each website that handles personal data should have SSL security to encrypt traffic and secure customer information.
 This is especially important if customers check out and purchase items directly from the site.

 - Purchase an SSL certificate and install it on your website.

 - Sync up files.

-- Turn on caching by setting <cache enabled="true"> in relevant config files.
+- Turn on caching by setting cache related settings, for example CacheEnabled in appsettings.json for relevant configuration sections.